Stabilization indices of potentially Mumford curves: Preliminaries

 \subsubsection{Valuation theory}

-Recall from Remark~\ref{Rgeometric} that a geometric valuation on $K[x]$ is a discrete valuation on $K(x)$ that restricts to the valuation $v_K$ on $K$ and whose residue field is finitely generated over $k$ with transcendence degree $1$.
+Recall from Remark~\ref{Rgeometric} that a geometric valuation on $K(x)$ is a discrete valuation that restricts to the valuation $v_K$ on $K$ and whose residue field is finitely generated over $k$ with transcendence degree $1$.
 There is a partial order on geometric valuations given by $v \preceq w$ if and only if $v(f) \leq w(f)$ for all $f \in K[x]$.
-The \emph{infimum} of a set $S$ of geometric valuations, if it exists, is the maximal geometric valuation $v$ such that $v \preceq w$ for all $w \in S$.